-- Make sure the ac adapter is plugged into the power source. - Check that the light on the ac adapter is on. - Check that the battery is fully installed and locked in place.
+- Make sure the ac adapter is plugged into the power source. - If you're using a power strip, remove the ac adapter from the power strip and plug it directly into a wall outlet. - Check that the light on the ac adapter is on. - Check that the battery is fully installed and locked in place.